jrehor/kcc/README.md

 1 2 3 4 5 6
 ```

+New stuff:

+* monadic `rand x` and `=x group`
+* dyadic `@x index`
+* idiom `,/x raze`

-Okay, we are all done, and the answer is right in front of us.
-But just to make sure, lets take a small vector and apply the recursion steps manually to make sure our guess is correct:
+The answer is right in front of us.
+Just to make sure, lets take a small vector and apply the recursion steps manually to make sure our assumption is correct:

 ```q